Vintorez1903/turnBasedTactics/README.md

 	-movement ranges are displayed as an overlay on top of the main map

-	-movement orders can be cancelled or completed via a popup menu
+	-movement orders can be canceled or completed via a popup menu

 	-support for four different movement types (walking, tracks, wheels, flight)